georgehara/Arca/README.md

 Extension dependencies allow ARCA to be completely independent from the internal business of the extensions, but at the same time it can still pass such dependencies from the application to the extensions.

-Extension dependencies can be added to the manager with the `AddExtensionDependencyXXX` methods.
+Extension dependencies can be added to the manager with the `AddExtensionDependencyXXX` manager methods.

 Examples of application dependencies which can be added as extension dependencies: `IConfiguration`, `IServiceCollection`, `IServiceProvider`.